omkar-kadam/tracklist-manager/README.md

 * Now you can save your favourite Tracklists on Spotify.
 * Also, you are now able to save your MixesDB tracklists to YouTube and Spotify.

+## Links

+* All the Pacakages used in this project are included in Anaconda Distribution.
+You can download it <a href="https://www.anaconda.com/distribution/">here</a>.
+* List of Radio Shows, Festival Mixes and Guestmix can be found on <a href="https://www.mixesdb.com/db/index.php/Main_Page">MixesDB</a> & <a href="https://www.1001tracklists.com">1001Tracklists</a>

 ## Packages

 [![PyPI](https://img.shields.io/pypi/v/apiclient?label=apiclient&logo=google)](https://pypi.org/project/apiclient/)